glc-biorad/Independent-Reader-GUI/README.md

 - .NET Framework 6.0
 - Window Forms
 - OxyPlot.WindowsForms 2.1.2 for Charting
-- Bonsai.Spinnaker 0.7.1 for using the Spinnaker SDK (FLIR Camera)
 - Desktop Developer for C++ on Visual Studio
 - iText7 7.25 for PDF report generation